Physics-50/Module-2/docs/week1.md

 Make sure to **turn off your laser when inserting new components into the beam path**; it is hard to make sure that stray reflections don't momentarily hit someone in the eye while inserting pieces of glass or metal into a beam path.

-Your diffraction gratings have been labelled with your station number (e.g. S01) and with a grating number (G01, G02, G03), with a label maker on the cardboard part of the diffraction gratings.
-You have 3 such 500 line/mm gratings as well as 1 1000 line/mm grating.
+At your station you will have two diffraction gratings.
+One labelled as 500 lines/mm and the other 1000 lines/mm.
 This week we will only be working with the 500 line/mm set of gratings.
 This spacing is marked on the gratings - make sure you are using the 500 line/mm gratings and put aside the 1000 line/mm grating for now, you will not need it this week.
-Position diffraction grating "G01" between the laser and screen.
+Position the 500 line/mm diffraction grating between the laser and screen.

 You will use a ruler to measure the distance $$x$$ between the central laser spot and the first interference maximum, as well as the distance $$L$$ of the diffraction grating from the screen.
 In planning your experiment think about how to do this as accurately as possible.
 What are the dominant sources of error?
 What can you do to minimize systematic error?
 Even when you've done your best to reduce systematic error, some will remain.
 What can you do to randomize the remaining systematic error?